OpenNMT/OpenNMT/docs/data/preparation.md

-The data prepration (or preprocessing) passes over the data to generate word vocabularies and sequences of indices used by the training.
+The data preparation (or preprocessing) passes over the data to generate word vocabularies and sequences of indices used by the training.

 ## Delimiters